Lowoki/Video-Game-Management-System/README.md

 # Video-Game-Management-System
-Video game management system using nested structs, arrays, and multiple files
+Video game management system using nested structs, and arrays.